-One of the reasons that the chicken stays so succulent is that I chose to use chicken drumsticks in this recipe.
+DES’ TIP: One of the reasons that the chicken stays so succulent is that I chose to use chicken drumsticks in this recipe.
 I chose to use chicken drumsticks instead of chicken breasts because they are often more tender and do not dry out as quickly.
-A mix of chicken drumsticks and chicken thighs would be a great combination as well.
-Just make sure you use bone-in chicken thighs.
+A mix of chicken drumsticks and bone-in chicken thighs would be a great combination as well.

 If you are wondering what to serve with chicken adobo, I always serve chicken adobo over jasmine rice with some roasted vegetables on the side.

 Note: This post was originally written in 2018.
 It was updated with step by step photos, nutrition facts and a video in 2020.

 Season chicken drumsticks liberally with salt and pepper.